 - Crisps

-High consumption of UPFs can alter gut microbiota, leading to inflammation and associated health issues like heart disease, type 2 diabetes, irritable bowel syndrome, depression, asthma, and cancer.
+High consumption of UPFs can affect gut microbiota, leading to inflammation and associated health issues like heart disease, type 2 diabetes, irritable bowel syndrome, depression, asthma, and cancer.
 The nutrient-poor nature of these foods can also lead to overconsumption, as the body seeks the nutrients it isn’t receiving.

 2. Deep-Fried Foods